What is Sheep to Shawl?

 4. Warp can be commercial or handspun, natural colored or hand-dyed, but must be 100% wool.
 Extra points will be awarded for handspun warp.
 (See Scoring)

 5. Weft fiber will be provided by each team and may be of any breed.
 It can be washed and dyed, but must NOT be picked, prior to the competition.
 Weft fiber can be teased, flicked, hand carded, hand combed, and/or one non-electric drum carder per team can be used in weft fiber preparation during competition.
+No pickers are permitted.
 All yarns must be plied.
 Weft yarn CANNOT exceed twice the size of the warp yarn.

-7. Each Sheep-to-Shawl Team is to consist of not more than eight (8) people to fulfill the following roles: weaver, spinners, plyers, carders/fiber prep, go-fer, plus one person (who does not work on shawl) with the title of “Educational Liaison” whose sole job is to interact, communicate, and demonstrate information to the public.
+7. Each Sheep-to-Shawl Team is to consist of not more than eight (8) people to fulfill the following roles: weaver, spinners, plyers, carders/fiber prep, go-fer, and one person (who does not work on shawl) with the title of “Educational Liaison” whose sole job is to interact, communicate, and demonstrate information to the public.
 Any member of the team, except for the educational liaison, can exchange jobs with any other during the competition.
 All teams are required to have an educational liaison even if the team is not full.
 Teams may list one alternate on the registration form in case a registered team member is unable to participate.

 8. The Wisconsin Sheep & Wool Festival will provide two 8-foot tables and 8 chairs for each team.
 Teams may bring their own table/chairs if preferred.
 Each team will have a space allocated of approximately 10x20’.
 All team participants and their equipment must remain inside this space.

 9. Scoring: Points will be awarded for spinning, weaving (technical), pattern design, overall quality, team identification/display.
 The judges’ decisions will be final.
 Judges are Henry Clemes and Susan Frame.